 Smaller scale surveys are also conducted across Australia to ensure we have market information about supply and the level of compliance for regulated products.
 The ACCC employs a risk-based approach to surveillance, ensuring resources are dedicated to high priority issues.

-The following products have been prioritised to undergo surveillance and testing across Australia between June 2017 and July 2018:
+The following products have been prioritised to undergo surveillance and testing across Australia between July 2018 and June 2019:

 - Bunk beds